 Credit cards lead to paper statements, which defeats the purpose of anonymity.
 Consider using cryptocurrency such as Bitcoin to mask the payments so that they don’t appear to be associated with your name.

 While you can use a consumer-grade VPN for your personal browsing needs, you’ll want an enterprise-grade VPN to keep your business secure.
-To learn more, reach out to Michell Consulting Group at 305-592-5620.
+To learn more, reach out to COMPANYNAME at PHONENUMBER.